Portablefire22/Kitten-rs/projects/about.md

 I still have optimism for the future and hate how corporate the internet has become, which is why I refuse to not act silly x3
 Despite having most of my socials linked on the bottom, I still feel like it's a large enough disconnect to act different :P

-I have absolutely 0 professional experience when it comes to programming, with the extent of my tested professionalism is nicely complaining directly at my group members in a university group project, and will 100% show in my code (and writing) quality  :3
+I have absolutely 0 professional experience when it comes to programming, with the extent of my tested professionalism being nicely complaining directly at my group members in a university group project, and that will 100% show in my code (and writing) quality  :3

 ## Website